iekanat/DistributedSystemsExercises/John/README.md

 ![Install Johnny](figures/johnnyInstall)

+You need to configure Johnny to use John the ripper binaries.
+Open the settings and point Johnny to the bin folder.
+If you extracted John the ripper to your Documents folder the binary files should be in there.

 ## Broad Idea

 In the course, you have learned about encryption, hashing, and authentication.
 This exercise is designed to reinforce some of these ideas while having the students give some thought to encryption key complexity.